In Victory: Magnanimity

 To the U.S. the Soviet Union seemed bent on world conquest with Korea just a warm-up for an atomic war with massive casualties.
 (This was not an unreasonable supposition after a conventional world war which had left 50 million dead.)
 Faced with the reality of the Korean War, the U.S. began to rebuild its military.
 But now the Soviet Union was its target enemy, and nuclear weapons had become the principal instrument of offense.
 Instead of rebuilding its WWII forces, the U.S. military embraced new technologies (jets, electronics, missiles, nuclear subs) and built entirely new weapon systems (bombers with nuclear weapons, ICBMs, SLBM’s) for a new era of international conflict.

-Stanford’s Electronic Research Lab (ERL) which had focusedon basic research on microwave tubes from 1946 was about to scale up for the Cold War.
+Stanford’s Electronic Research Lab (ERL) which had focused on basic research on microwave tubes from 1946 was about to scale up for the Cold War.

-Smarter Intelligence One of the major differences between the war with Germany and the cold war confrontation with the Soviet Union had to do with access.
+One of the major differences between the war with Germany and the cold war confrontation with the Soviet Union had to do with access.
 The Soviet Union was a closed country.
 Unlike Germany in World War II, the U.S. could not fly across the Soviet Union to learn how their defenses were set up.
 We did not have radar maps of their cities.
 The Soviet’s secrecy fed our cold war paranoia.
 The U.S. was determined to find out what was going on inside.
 And the way we were going to do it was with electronic/signals intelligence.

 But the technology that supported intelligence gathering against our WW II enemies was not sufficient to penetrate the Soviet Union.
 The U.S. military had to develop new ways to collect intelligence.
 The engineering department and labs that Fred Terman established at Stanford University would play a key role in advancing electronic intercept and jamming technology to support the more sophisticated intelligence systems that the Cold War required.

-The Air Force Needs to Know By the Korean War, U.S. policy held that the Air Force, carrying nuclear weapons into the Soviet Union, would be the means to fight World War III.
+By the Korean War, U.S. policy held that the Air Force, carrying nuclear weapons into the Soviet Union, would be the means to fight World War III.

 Through World War II, the U.S. Air Force had been a part of the U.S. Army.
 It split off into a separate service in 1947.
 By the 1950’s, the Strategic Air Command (SAC) had become the U.S. Air Force’s long range bombing arm and the designated instrument of Armageddon.